coreos/tectonic-docs/Documentation/install/vmware/vmware-terraform.md

 ## Prerequsities

-1. Download the latest Container Linux Stable OVA from  https://coreos.com/os/docs/latest/booting-on-vmware.html.
+1. Download the latest Container Linux Stable OVA from  [https://coreos.com/os/docs/latest/booting-on-vmware.html][boot-vm].
-1. Import `coreos_production_vmware_ova.ova` into vCenter.
+2. Import `coreos_production_vmware_ova.ova` into vCenter.
 Most settings may be left at their default.
 Consider "thin" provisioning and naming the template with the CoreOS Container Linux version number.
-1. Resize the virtual machine disk size to 30GB or larger.
+3. Resize the virtual machine disk size to 30GB or larger.
-1. In the *Virtual Machine Configuration* view select "vApp Options" tab and un-check "Enable vApp Options".
+4. In the *Virtual Machine Configuration* view select "vApp Options" tab and un-check "Enable vApp Options".
-1. Convert the Container Linux image into a Virtual Machine template.
+5. Convert the Container Linux image into a Virtual Machine template.
-1. Pre-allocate IP addresses for the cluster and pre-create DNS records.
+6. Pre-allocate IP addresses for the cluster and create DNS records.
-1. For production clusters configure a preexisting Load Balancer for Tectonic.
+7. For production clusters, configure an existing Load Balancer for Tectonic.
 For an example setup, see [Using F5 BIG-IP LTM with Tectonic][using-f5].

 ### DNS and IP address allocation

-Prior to the start of setup create required DNS records.
+Create required DNS records before beginning setup.
 The following table lists 3 etcd nodes, 2 master nodes and 2 worker nodes.

 | Record | Type | Value |
 |------|-------------|:-----:|